rsnodgrass/hassio-addons/virtual-ip2sl/README.md

-# Virtual Flex IP2SL (IP to Serial)
+# Virtual IP2SL (IP to Serial)

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WREP29UDAMB6G)

 *NOT YET IMPLEMENTED*

-This emulates a Global Caché iTach Flex IP2SL (IP to Serial) to provide bidirectional TCP-to-serial access to physical serial ports connected to the host running this microservice.
-By implementing the iTach Flex TCP API, this allows for exposes up to eight physical RS232/RS485 serial ports per running microservice instance.
+Provides bidirectional TCP-to-serial access to physical serial ports connected to the host running this microservice by emulating a iTach Flex IP to Serial (IP2SL).
+Up to eight physical RS232/RS485 serial ports can be exposed for remote access.

 I decided to build this after having physical USB to serial adapters hooked up to a Raspberry Pi, but several client applications that supported RS232 over IP using the published iTach Flex protocol.
 While Open Source microservices existed to simulate the iTach Flex IR protocols, none implemented the serial interface.
 This was built using a [StarTech ICUSB232I 8-port USB serial adapter](https://amazon.com/StarTech-com-USB-Serial-Adapter-Hub/dp/B009AT5TB2) as well as native Raspberry Pi GPIO pin outs.

 While this microservice is built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on